cpp-linter/cpp-linter-hooks/docs/migration-notes.md

-# Migration: From Clang Tools Binaries to Python Wheels
+# Migration from Clang Tools Binaries to Python Wheels

 ## Overview